dynamsoft-docs/capture-vision-docs/architecture/index.md

 #### **Parallel Image Processing**

-As shown above in diagram 3, CVR maintains a pool of instances containing functional product instances that can be invoked immediately for certain tasks.
-At runtime, CVR will continuously try to get images from the image source and will try to start processing a new image as long as there is at least one idle functional product instance to use.
+As shown in diagram 3 above, CVR maintains a pool of instances consisting of functional product instances that can be invoked immediately for certain tasks.
+At runtime, CVR will continuously get images from the image source and starts processing a new image as long as there is at least one idle functional product instance to use.

 > An instance in the pool can belong to any one of the functional products (DBR/DDN/DLR/DCP) at any given time.
 This is determined and maintained by CVR at runtime.